Obstetrics (Maternity Care)

 Residents learn to truly become involved in the lives of their patients when they provide prenatal care, attend the deliveries and take care of the new babies for a minimum of ten patients.
 Interested residents are able to have additional continuity patients as well as participate in shared care with family medicine faculty.
 We are in the process of becoming a certified Centering Pregnancy site for group prenatal care.
 Residents have the opportunity to participate in the groups during their second year.

 We have a committed group of ten family physicians on our faculty who provide maternity care in their own practices and serve as hospital attendings.
-Two family doctors in this group are fellowship and are currently doing C-sections.
+Three family doctors in this group are fellowship trained and are currently doing C-sections.
 In addition, our faculty includes a long term OB/Gyn physician who has been very supportive of resident education.

 Weekly Colposcopy Clinic